Ottoman invasion of western Georgia (1703): Campaign

 In June–July 1703, Halil Pasha led a three-pronged attack against western Georgia.
 The troops under his direct command crossed the Çoruh River on pontoons and invaded Guria, while the contingent under his second-in-command joined by the troops of Ishak Pasha of Çildir fought their way through the Zekari Pass into Imereti.
 The third force was landed by the Ottoman navy in Mingrelia.

 Facing the invasion, Imereti's ruler Abashidze had secured the loyalty of Gurieli and Dadiani as well as most Imeretian nobles.
 They blocked roads and evacuated civilians, while the Ottomans took fortress after fortress.
-After Halil Pasha conquered Batomi (Batum) on Guria's Black Sea coast and began to erect a new fortress there, Gurieli felt compelled to submit to the Ottoman commander.
+After Halil Pasha conquered Batumi (Batum) on Guria's Black Sea coast and began to erect a new fortress there, Gurieli felt compelled to submit to the Ottoman commander.
 Imeretian prince Giorgi Mikeladze, Abashidze's foe, defected to the Ottomans and opened the blocked roads.
 The Abkhaz princes also switched sides and, in their quest for booty, sent their boats to join the Turks in Guria.
 The Ottoman contingents then converged upon Imereti.
 The Imeretians failed to withstand the Ottoman artillery and lost Baghdati.
 The heavily fortified towers of Chalatqe in the canton of Argveti offered stiff resistance, but were eventually blown up by Ishak Pasha's soldiers.
 While Guria and Imereti were largely overran, Mingrelia mostly held out although the Ottoman troops destroyed the fortress of Rukhi, raided the surrounding countryside, and began fortifying Anaklia as their new outpost on the Black Sea coast.

 A second Ottoman army was ready at Constantinople, when four companies of Janissaries assigned to the Georgian expedition mutinied on 18 July 1703.
 On 22 August, Sultan Mustafa was forced to abdicate in a coup, which come to be known as the Edirne event.
 The new sultan, Ahmed III, refused to fund a Georgian war.
-The new vizier, Kavanoz Ahmed Pasha, offered Abashidze peace provided he demolished the fortress of Shorapani, gave hostages and tribute, and recognized Giorgi VII as king of Imereti under his tutelage.
+The new vizier, Kavanoz Ahmed Pasha, offered Abashidze peace provided he demolished the fortress of Shorapani, gave hostages and tribute, and recognized George VII as king of Imereti under his tutelage.
 Abashidze agreed but then blocked a road back to Akhaltsikhe.
 The Georgians ambushed and destroyed the withdrawing Ottoman force.
 Very few made their way back to Akhlatsikhe; the governor of Çildir was wounded and that of Göle was killed.

 The Georgian campaign resonated in the empire's eastern European neighbors: in his letter of 3 August 1703 the Ukrainian Cossack hetman Ivan Mazepa informed the Russian government that the Turks had suffered a "considerable defeat in the land of Georgia" and a second army was ready to be deployed against the Georgians.